Komiks Presents: Kapitan Boom

+Komiks Presents: Kapitan Boom (lit. captain boom) is a Philippine television drama fantasy series broadcast by ABS-CBN.
+This series is based on the comic strip Kapitan Boom by Mars Ravelo, the series is the third installment of Komiks.
+Directed by Frasco S. Mortiz and Dondon S. Santos, it stars Jon Avila, Maja Salvador and Jay-R Siaboc.
+It aired on the network's Saturday evening line up from April 26 to August 2, 2008, replacing 1 vs. 100 and was replaced by Komiks Presents: Varga.

 Plot

 Lance Mercado has a secret superhero alter-ego: "Kapitan Boom".
 Lance's grandmother, Lola Gretchen (Gloria Sevilla), & his best friend, Bukol (Thou Reyes) are the only people who know about his abilities.
 During emergencies, Lance assumes another personality as Kapitan Boom (Jon Avila), the superhero dedicated to fighting the forces of evil.

 Lance continues his normal life as a college student until he falls in love with a classmate, Melody (Maja Salvador).
 He struggles with his self-esteem issues to win her heart, but Melody already has her eyes set on Kapitan Boom.
 Melody eventually accepts Lance as a friend, but he may not be able to tell her that he is Kapitan Boom.